KingFelix/emerald/index.md

 - What are the relationships between countries and tax heavens?  <br>
 - Where does corruption come from ?  <br>

 We strongly believe in the usefulness of this kind of project in order to get a better understanding of the worldwide organization of the tax evasion phenomenon.
-We think that it could help society realize the  could lead to the implementation of new tax regulations to prevent such aberrance.
+We think that it could help society realize the importance of the event.
+It could therefore push towards the implementation of new tax regulations to prevent such aberrance.

 ----